udcm-su/NTMpy/README.md

 #### How to contribute :

+Since finding the thermophysical parameters needed to solve the equation under consideration (see above) is current subject to research, we want to encourage our users to contribute with their knowledge of parameters.
+That is, please **send us the data of the parameters in use, together with references from literature** ( [Lukas Alber](mailto:lukas.alber@fysik.su.se)).
+We are working on providing an open source data base.
+Also see [NTMpy](https://github.com/udcm-su/heat-diffusion-1D/edit/master/NTMpy/README.md) page.

 Fork from the `Developer`- branch and pull request to merge back into the original `Developer`- branch.
 Working updates and improvements will then be merged into the `Master` branch, which will always contain the latest working version.